KSP-KOS/KOS/doc/source/general/cpu_hardware.rst

 small incremental time intervals that for the purpose of this document, we will call "**physics ticks**".
 The exact length of time for a physics tick varies as the program runs.
-One physics tick might take 0.09 seconds while the next one might take 0.085 seconds.
-(The default setting for the rate of physics ticks is 25 ticks per second, just to give a ballpark figure, but you **must not** write any scripts that depend on this assumption because it's a setting the user can change, and it can also vary a bit during play depending on system load.
-The setting is a target goal for the game to try to achieve, not a guarantee.
-If it's a fast computer with a speedy animation frame rate, it will try to run physics ticks less often than it runs animation frame updates, to try to make the physics tick rate match this setting.
-On the other hand, If it's a slow computer, it will try to sacrifice animation frame rate to archive this number (meaning physics get calculated faster than you can see the effects.)
+One physics tick might take 0.02 seconds while the next one might take 0.021 seconds and maybe the next one takes 0.019 seconds.

+The game *tries* to simulate the universe using 50 physics ticks per second (0.02 seconds per tick), but there is no guarantee it succeeds at this.
+There is a lot of variation depending on how fast your computer is, and how heavily you are loading it with large rockets or complex mods.

+If the KSP game is unable to execute *physics ticks* fast enough to keep up the 50-per-second rate, that's when you see the time display in the upper-left of the Kerbal Space Program screen turn yellow or red as a warning that simulation is getting coarse-grain and might start getting error-prone because of it.

-When calculating physics formulas, you need to actually measure elapsed time in the TIME:SECONDS variable in your scripts.
+The relevant take-away from that is this: When calculating physics formulas, never assume elapsed time moves in constant amounts.
+It is *typically* about 0.02 seconds per physics tick, but not reliably so.
+You need to actually measure elapsed time in the TIME:SECONDS variable in any formulas that depend on delta time.

 The entire simulated universe is utterly frozen during the duration of a physics tick.
-For example, if one physics tick occurs at timestamp 10.51 seconds, and the next physics tick occurs 0.08 seconds later at timestamp 10.59 seconds, then during the entire intervening time, at timestamp 10.52 seconds, 10.53 seconds, and so on, nothing moves.
-The clock is frozen at 10.51 seconds, and the fuel isn't being consumed, and the vessel is at the same position.
-On the next physics tick at 10.59 seconds, then all the numbers are updated.
+For example, if one physics tick occurs at timestamp 10.50 seconds, and the next physics tick occurs 0.02 seconds later at timestamp 10.52 seconds, then during all the intervening times, such as at timestamp 10.505 seconds, 10.51 seconds, and 10.515 seconds nothing has moved. ``TIME:SECONDS`` will claim the time is still 10.50 seconds during that whole time, and the fuel isn't being consumed, and the vessel is at the same position.
+On the next physics tick at 10.52 seconds, then all the numbers are updated.
 The full details of the physics ticks system are more complex than that, but that quick description is enough to describe what you need to know about how kOS's CPU works.

+**Physics ticks are NOT your FPS:**
 There is another kind of time tick called an **Update tick**.
 It is similar to, but different from, a **physics tick**. *Update ticks* often occur a bit more often than *physics ticks*.
 Update ticks are exactly the same thing as your game's Frame Rate.
 Each time your game renders another animation frame, it performs another Update tick.
-On a good gaming computer with fast speed and a good graphics card, It is typical to have about 2 or even 3 *Update ticks* happen within the time it takes to have one *physics tick* happen.
-On a slower computer, it is also possible to go the other way and have *Update ticks* happening *less* frequently than *physics tics*.
-Basically, look at your frame rate.
-Is it higher than 25 fps?
-If so, then your *update ticks* happen faster than your *physics ticks*, otherwise its the other way around.
+Essentially, *physics ticks* get the first dibs on execution time, while *update ticks* use up whatever time is leftover after that.
+If your computer is super fast so there's a lot of leftover time after *physics ticks* are satisfied, it just uses that time to make more *update ticks*, not to make more *physics ticks*.
+A fast computer might have 2 or 3 *update ticks* per *physics tick*.
+A slow computer might only be able to manage 1 *update tick* per *physics tick*, or in extreme cases, less than 1 so animation is in fact painting the picture at a slower frame rate than the frame rate that the physical world is actually being simulated under the hood.

-It is important to note that versions of kOS prior to 0.17 executed program code during update ticks.
-After that point, program code was executed during the physics ticks.
+It is important to note that versions of kOS prior to v0.17 executed program code during these *update ticks* so they were tied to your animation FPS.
+But versions more recent than that started executing code on *physics ticks*, as is more proper for the simulation, and to make script behvaior more consistent across different computers with different frame rates.

 .. _electricdrain: